controlshift/action_kit_rest/README.md

 Use this object for retrieving and updating an existing event.
 For creating new events must POST an action on an eventcreatepage.

+### Event Signup

+Use this object for retrieving and updating an event attendee.
+For creating new attendees must POST an action on an eventsignuppage.

 ## Copyright

 Copyright (c) 2013 ControlShift Ltd. See LICENSE.txt for